Are you curious about what a product owner salary looks like? You’re not alone. In fact, many people are interested in this topic.

 The compensation often depends on the company size, industry, and location.
 For example, someone working as a product owner in San Francisco will likely earn a higher salary than someone in a smaller city.

-According to David Patterson-Cole, CEO and Co-Founder of Moonchaser.io, a salary negotiation consulting firm:
+According to David Patterson-Cole, CEO and Co-Founder of Moonchaser.io (now Rora), a salary negotiation consulting firm:

 “One of the benefits of being a product owner is that the role is relatively new, so there’s a lot of room for growth.
 As the demand for product owners increases, so will the salaries.”